leropo00/digital_art_ai_agents_ml/README.md

 ## 2.)
 Frontend:
 https://github.com/leropo00/frontend_digital_art

-Frontend used to test the functionalities that the backend provides.
+Frontend implemented in Vue3Js used to test the functionalities that the backend provides.

 ## 3.)
 Jupyter Notebooks and Models Training: